 In a large skillet, sautée the sliced onion with the oil.
 Don’t let it brown.
-Add the jack fruit, the sauce (salsa), the sliced potatoes, season, and let it simmer over medium heat.
+Add the jack fruit, the sauce (salsa), and the sliced potatoes, and let it simmer over medium heat.
 Stir from time to time.

 Serve as tacos with corn tortillas or over rice, which is a fantastic way to get all the flavor of the smoky tomato-chipotle sauce.